JaneaSystems/nodejs-mobile-samples/android/native-gradle/README.md

 #### Copy the `libnode.so` binaries to the project structure:

-Create the `libnode/` folder inside the project's `app/` folder.
-Copy the `bin/` folder from inside the [downloaded zip file](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.2/nodejs-mobile-v0.1.2-android.zip) to `app/libnode/bin`.
+Copy the `bin/` folder from inside the [downloaded zip file](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.3/nodejs-mobile-v0.1.3-android.zip) to `app/libnode/bin`.
 If it's been done correctly you'll end with the following paths for the binaries:
  - `app/libnode/bin/arm64-v8a/libnode.so`
  - `app/libnode/bin/armeabi-v7a/libnode.so`
  - `app/libnode/bin/x86/libnode.so`